Kristoffeh/Kristoffeh/README.md

 ### 🤔 Intro
-My name is Kris, as in Kristoffeh 👋 I am 24 years old and occasionally does programming projects either as a hobby or for my business.
+My name is Kris, as in Kristoffeh 👋 I am 24 years old and occasionally do programming projects as a hobby.

 ### 🌱 Languages
 * C# WinForms, WPF